webhookdb/webhookdb-cli/MANUAL.md

 `--integration, -i=""`: Integration identifier.
 This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
 If not given, replay webhooks for all integrations in the current organization.

 `--org, -o=""`: Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

+# `saved-query`, `saved-queries`, `custom-query`, `custom-queries`

+Manage your library of saved queries, including ones that can be accessed publicly.

+## `create`

+Create a new saved query.

+`--description, -d, --desc=""`: Explain what this query is used for.

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+`--public`: If true, the query can be accessed publicly, without authentication.
+Allows a saved query to be used on public dashboards or websites, without exposing a database connection string or allowing public access to a database.

+`--sql=""`: SQL statement to run.

+## `list`

+List all saved queries.

+`--format, -f=""`: Format of the output.
+One of: json, csv, table, raw (default: table)

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+## `update`, `edit`, `modify`

+Update a new saved query.

+`--field, -f=""`: The field that you want to change.

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+`--saved-query, -q=""`: Saved query opaque id.
+Run `webhookdb saved-query list` to see a list of all your saved queries.

+`--value, -v=""`: The new value for the chosen field

+## `info`

+Display information about given saved query.

+`--field, -f=""`: The field that you want information about.

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+`--saved-query, -q=""`: Saved query opaque id.
+Run `webhookdb saved-query list` to see a list of all your saved queries.

+## `run`

+Run the query.

+`--color, -c`: Display colors.
+Default true if tty.

+`--saved-query, -q=""`: Saved query opaque id.
+Run `webhookdb saved-query list` to see a list of all your saved queries.

+## `delete`

+Delete this saved query.

+`--saved-query, -q=""`: Saved query opaque id.
+Run `webhookdb saved-query list` to see a list of all your saved queries.

 # `services`, `service`